jonkemp/gulp-useref/README.md

 > Parse build blocks in HTML files to replace references to non-optimized scripts or stylesheets with [useref](https://github.com/manuelcabral/useref)

-Based on the grunt plugin [grunt-useref](https://github.com/pajtai/grunt-useref).
+Inspired by the grunt plugin [grunt-useref](https://github.com/pajtai/grunt-useref), but it does not do file concatenation or minification.
+You should use other gulp plugins for those tasks.

 ## Install